IMMI s56 Request for More Information

 There are no set timeframes or strict rules regarding how long the case officer would take to decide your application after you have responded to an s56 request for more information.
 The case officer may take minutes, hours, days, weeks, months, or even years to decide on your application after receiving your s56 response.
 However, case officers often try their best to decide on applications within the published Global Visa Processing Times.
 Hence, by referring to Global Visa Processing Times, you can get an idea as to how long it may take for a case officer to decide your visa application.
 (Note that it is a very bad idea to keep sending case officers emails asking them about the status of a visa application or why the case officer is taking so long to decide on an application.)

-Will You Get Visa After Responding To s56 Request?
+Will You Get a Visa After Responding To s56 Request?

 A visa grant after your response to an s56 request is never guaranteed.
 The outcome of your visa application will depend upon the final review and assessment of your eligibility for the visa applied for.
 Once that assessment is completed, the case officer will either approve or refuse your visa application.